eslager/TGIS503_FA2021/lab3-partA.md

 #### Step 4: Add a geocoder so you can add waypoints by searching for an address or location
 Routing software is only able to look up routes between coordinate pairs.
 Thus, if users want to find routes between addresses or other locations described as a string of text, we need a geocoder that can turn that address string into a coordinate pair.
 For this, we add a geocoding service as a plugin to extend our Leaflet Routing Machine plugin.
 It’s plugins on plugins, y’all!

 The person who developed Leaflet Routing Machine also developed a Leaflet geocoder plugin that can be easily combined with the routing machine.
 It is called Leaflet Control Geocoder, and it can be used with many different geocoding services, such as [Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim), [Bing Locations API](https://docs.microsoft.com/en-us/bingmaps/rest-services/locations/), [Google Geolocating API](https://developers.google.com/maps/documentation/geocoding/start), or [Mapbox Geocoding API](https://docs.mapbox.com/api/search/), among others.
-Since we're using Mapbox for directions, let's also use its geocoding service.
+We'll use a geocoder called Photon, because it is free and open-source and doesn't require an access token or API key.

 To include the geocoder plugin, we first need to add links to its CSS and JS files in our index.html page.
 We’ll use unpkg again, though we could also download and store these locally.
 Add the following links to your index.html.
 I recommend keeping all your CSS files together and all your JS files together: